Apps

 org_wide boolean

 When a calendar is org_wide = true, every member of the org can read its events.
-Backfilled true on rollout to avoid disruption; flip to false to make a calendar truly private to its owner.
+Pair it with org_wide_visibility_tier (full, details_only, or times_only) to broadcast the calendar but redact event content for non-owners.

 calendar_shares table

 Per-user grants on top of the org-wide flag.
-Each row is (calendar_id, grantee_user_id, role) where role is 'viewer' or 'editor'.
+Each row is (calendar_id, grantee_user_id, role, visibility_tier).
 Viewers can read; editors can read and book on behalf of the owner.

 On-behalf-of booking